-Hate your cubicle?
+Hate the thought of returning to your cubicle?
 Thank medieval monks

+A majority (65%) of those polled by FlexJobs said they’d like to be full-time remote employees post-pandemic, and 31% are willing to do hybrid work.
+Taken together, 96% of workers are looking to change where work gets done, at least part of the time.
+Such sweeping change is coming swiftly—especially when you think that the “office” has its roots in antiquity.

+Academics and architects are currently debating the virtues of design and its effect not only on workers’ productivity but also on their health and safety.
+From flexible floor plans to furnishings, the office of the future may resemble its former incarnation somewhat, but the way we work in it will change radically.
+Looking back at its long history may help reveal why some leaders still cling to the “old way” of gathering for work while revealing how we got here in the first place.

-Ancient, medieval and Renaissance periods: Secluded spaces to maximize focus
+Ancient, medieval, and Renaissance periods: Secluded spaces to maximize focus

-History tells us that as far back as ancient Rome, the Tabularium was used to house public records and also may have served as an office building for workers.
-But medieval monks may have been the first to use cubicles–or a scriptorium, as it was called–as they worked on manuscripts.
+As far back as ancient Rome, the Tabularium was used to house public records and also may have served as an office building for workers.
+But medieval monks were likely to have been the first to use cubicles—or a scriptorium, as it was called—as they worked on manuscripts.
 These writing rooms were also used by lay scribes and illuminators.

-Botticelli’s painting of St. Augustine in his cell depicts a small three-walled alcove with a curtain, further suggesting that such work in Renaissance times was done in secluded spaces to maximize focus.
+Botticelli’s painting of St. Augustine in his cell depicts a small, three-walled alcove with a curtain, further suggesting that such work in Renaissance times was done in secluded spaces to maximize focus.
 Coincidentally, this painting hangs in the Uffizi Gallery, which was originally the central administrative building of the Medici empire.

 1600s-1800s: Professional individual workspaces

 The 1600s ushered in a new era for the workplace.
-Witold Rybczynski, the author of Home: The Short History of an Idea, reveals that lawyers, civil servants, and other professionals started working from offices in London, Amsterdam, and Paris, where previously, many had worked from home.
-In London, for instance, the Old Admiralty Buildings were the first purpose-built offices constructed in 1726 to store paperwork for the Royal Navy and had meeting spaces like the Admiralty Board Room, which is still in use today.
+Witold Rybczynski, the author of Home: A Short History of an Idea, reveals that lawyers, civil servants, and other professionals started working from offices in London, Amsterdam, and Paris, where previously many had worked from home.
+In 1726 London, for instance, the Old Admiralty Buildings were the first purpose-built offices constructed to store paperwork for the Royal Navy and had meeting spaces like the Admiralty Board Room, which is still in use today.

-The East India Company followed suit with its own headquarters, and others began to build as well during this time, prompting Sir Charles Trevelyan, permanent secretary to the Treasury from 1840-59, to write:
+The East India Co. followed suit with its own headquarters, and others began to build during this time as well, prompting Sir Charles Trevelyan, permanent secretary to the Treasury from 1840 to 1859, to write:

 For the intellectual work, separate rooms are necessary so that a person who works with his head may not be interrupted; but for the more mechanical work, the working in concert of a number of clerks in the same room under proper superintendence, is the proper mode of meeting it . . .